FinleyOderSo/Stereo-Mix-Visualization-LED-Strip/README.md

-If it's not working check if your Stereo Mix is showing you feedback when you're playing audio: https://i.imgur.com/2jNLP6q.png
+If it's not working, check if your Stereo Mix is showing you feedback when you're playing audio: https://i.imgur.com/2jNLP6q.png

 When everything is good with your Stereo Mix, check if the Baudrates you selected in processing and on your Arduino are the same.